 The user at AML/CFT department shall white-list the corporate customers ensuring & analyzing the transaction conducted in the account and assuming that no such transaction shall be conducted in those accounts in future which leads to suspicion.
-The corporate customer (except Financial Institution & Government account, statutory institute such as Citizen Investment Trust, Employees Provident Fund, and Regulator such as NRB, SEBON and Mutual fund) shall not be white list in all scenarios types rather shall be white-list in specific scenarios type.
+The corporate customer (except Financial Institution & Government account, statutory institute such as Citizen Investment Trust, Employees Provident Fund, and Regulator such as NRB, SEBON and Mutual fund) shall not be white list in all scenarios types.